Inflectra/rapise-documentation/docs/Guide/Frameworks/frameworks.md

 ### Managing Common Data

-In Rapise, the shared folder plays a vital role in organizing resources that are shared across test cases, modules, and paging projects.
+In Rapise, the shared folder plays a vital role in organizing resources that are shared across test cases, modules, and page objects.
 Typically, the shared folder includes the following:

 1. Input data files in formats like spreadsheet (`.xlsx`), JSON (`.json`), CSV, or plain text.